 Fee Range: E

-Ms Bishop promoted Australia’s interests at the United Nations Security Council, playing a lead role in the international response to the downing of Malaysian Airlines flight MH17 over Ukraine for which she was awarded the Commander of the Order of Merit of the Netherlands Ministry of Foreign Affairs, in 2014.
+In 2014, she led the international response to the downing of Malaysian Airlines flight MH17 over Ukraine and was awarded the Commander of the Order of Merit of the Netherlands Ministry of Foreign Affairs.

 Under her leadership, the 2017 Foreign Policy White Paper was developed, providing a comprehensive policy framework for the next decade.
 The New Colombo Plan was established, enabling Australian undergraduates to live, study and work in the Indo-Pacific region.
 Within five years, more than 40,000 students have participated in the Plan.

 In a political career spanning over 20 years, Julie served as Minister for Education, Science and Training, Minister for Women’s Issues and Minister for Ageing.

 Prior to entering politics, Ms Bishop was Managing Partner of the National law firm Clayton Utz in Perth.